Road safety statistics for Bromley

 Bromley has a good road safety record and reducing casualties remains central to Bromley’s transport priorities.
 These are set out in our Local Implementation Plan, with a focus on reducing casualties killed or seriously injured (KSI) on the borough’s roads.

 The council has a good record of improving road safety and has focused its efforts in recent years on reducing the numbers of those killed and seriously injured through a programme of treating priority collision hot spots and delivering a road safety education programme.
-Looking at comparative data for the 2018 to 2022 five-year average for the London boroughs, compared to baseline data, Bromley saw the largest decrease in KSIs.
+Looking at comparative data for the 2019 to 2023 five-year average for the London boroughs, compared to baseline data, Bromley saw the largest decrease in KSIs - a 48 per cent decrease.

 However, the council is not complacent and is continuing to invest in actions to further reduce road casualties as part of a continued long term downward trend.